mesonbuild/meson-python/README.rst

 ============

 ``meson-python`` is a Python build backend built on top of the Meson__ build system.
-It enables to use Meson for the configuration and build steps of Python packages.
+It enables using Meson for the configuration and build steps of Python packages.
 Meson is an open source build system meant to be both extremely fast, and, even more importantly, as user friendly as possible. ``meson-python`` is best suited for building